Dirac's Condition for Spanning Halin Subgraphs: Abstract

 \section{Abstract}

 {Let $G$ be an $n$-vertex graph with $n\ge 3$.
 A classic result of Dirac from 1952 asserts that $G$ is hamiltonian if $\delta(G)\ge n/2$.
 Dirac's theorem is one of the most influential results in the study of hamiltonicity and by now there are many related known results\,(see, e.g., J. A. Bondy, Basic Graph Theory: Paths and Circuits, Chapter 1 in: {\it Handbook of Combinatorics Vol.1}).
-A {\it Halin graph}, which consists of a plane tree with no vertices of degree 2 and a cycle connecting its leaves according to the cyclic order determined by the embedding, possesses rich hamiltonicity properties such as being hamiltonian, hamiltonian connected, and almost pancyclic.
-As a continuous ``generalization'' of Dirac's theorem, in this paper, we show that there exists a positive integer $n_0$ such that any graph $G$ with $n\ge n_0$ vertices and $\delta(G)\ge (n+1)/2$ contains a spanning Halin subgraph. }
+A {\it Halin graph} is a planar graph consisting of two edge-disjoint subgraphs: a spanning tree of at least 4 vertices and with no vertex of degree 2, and a cycle induced on the set of the leaves of the spanning tree.
+Halin graphs possess rich hamiltonicity properties such as being hamiltonian, hamiltonian connected, and almost pancyclic.
+As a continuous ``generalization'' of Dirac's theorem, in this paper, we show that there exists a positive integer $n_0$ such that any graph $G$ with $n\ge n_0$ vertices and $\delta(G)\ge (n+1)/2$ contains a spanning Halin subgraph.
+In particular, it contains a spanning Halin subgraph which is also pancyclic. }

 {\bf Keywords}: Halin graph, Ladder, Dirac's condition